smesj/smesj/README.md

 <h1 align=center>👋 Hi, I’m Sam</h1>
 <div align=center>
   <h4>
-    I am a full stack developer with a passion for front ends.
+    I am a full stack developer with a passion for front end.
 Though lately the power of the cloud has pushed dev-ops to the top of the charts!
   </h4>
   <h4>
     A proud product of the #siliconPrairie I have lived and worked from the glorious, and sometimes a bit chilly, Saskatoon Saskatchewan.